 This MA in History will be of interest to both recent graduates and those wishing to return to study in higher education.

 Why do a MA in History?
-The History MA builds on the skills of thinking, evaluation and writing that we stress at undergraduate level.
+It builds on the skills of thinking, evaluation and writing that we stress at undergraduate level.
 Additionally, it will deepen the skills needed to analyse data and documentation and develop individual skills of writing, oral participation and presentation.
 Each graduate is monitored by a supervisor who offers professional advice and guidance.

-This programme seeks to explore these issues by focusing on selected themes spanning the early modern period through to the late nineteenth and early twentieth centuries, while providing you with an opportunity to study and reflect on related themes concerning globalization and politics.
+This programme seeks to explore these issues by focusing on selected themes spanning the early modern period through to the late twentieth century, while providing you with an opportunity to study and reflect on related themes concerning globalization and politics.

-The Department of Politics, History, Media and Communication at Liverpool Hope has a strong teaching and research reputation.
+The Department of History and Politics at Liverpool Hope has a strong teaching and research reputation.
 All faculty members are actively engaged in research, publishing and contributing to the development of their discipline.

 The department has particular research interests in maritime and colonial history; transatlantic slave trade; early modern Irish and British history; modern Irish history; Northern Ireland politics and society; Anglo-Irish relations; women's history; twentieth century European ideologies, cultures and identities; international relations; European integration; American government; and international security.